-We meet the first Friday of the month at Chris O'Brien Lifehouse in Newtown
+Meetings are held on the first Friday of the month at Chris O'Brien Lifehouse in Newtown.

 Come to the main reception and you will be directed to our room, currently in the Education Centre on Level 5.

 Please come if you can.
 We would love to meet you.

 Chris O’Brien Lifehouse is located across the road from the Royal Prince Alfred Hospital on Missenden Road, Camperdown, just three kilometres from the Sydney CBD.
 Lifehouse is easy to get to on foot, by car or using public transport.